Data delivery in Managed Service for ClickHouse®

 - Delete the resources you created

 A Managed Service for ClickHouse® cluster can get data from Apache Kafka® topics in real time.
-Managed Service for ClickHouse® automatically inserts data sent to ClickHouse® tables on the Kafka
+This data will be automatically inserted into ClickHouse® Kafka

 To set up data delivery from Managed Service for Apache Kafka® to Managed Service for ClickHouse®:

-- Set up integration with Apache Kafka® for the Managed Service for ClickHouse® cluster.
+- Set up integration with Apache Kafka® for the Managed Service for ClickHouse®.

 - Send test data to Managed Service for Apache Kafka® topics.